BevanR/5-and-5-is-9/README.md

+# When does 5 + 5 = 9?

-Test cases for HTML layout dimensions that divide, round and sum to a value greater than the original dividend.
+Test cases for HTML layout dimensions that divide, round and sum to a value different to the original dividend.

 ### For example